Sicily Cultural Tour

 Day 6 – October 23

-Today we’ll take a day trip to the town of Noto with its stunning Baroque churches.
-We’ll tour its cathedral and fascinating parish churches, and enjoy a Sicilian granita at a streetside cafe.
-After free time for lunch and sightseeing, we venture to nearby beaches to taste the Mediterranean.
-A lively group dinner awaits back in Syracuse.
+Today we’ll take a day trip to the nearby town of Noto, famous for its stunning Baroque churches.
+We’ll tour its cathedral and fascinating parish churches, enjoy a Sicilian granita at a streetside cafe, and have free time for lunch.
+This afternoon and evening are free back in Syracuse.

 Day 7 – October 24